 If you had the power to fix any problem and change the world, what would you choose to fix and why?
 Recently I asked this very question on facebook and twitter.
 We all recognize that there are plenty of things going on in this world that cause unnecessary pain and suffering.
 I asked this question because I was curious to know which issues were of greatest concern to those I interact with.

 As you can imagine, there were a lot of caring people with something of value to contribute.
-Here is a sampling of the many responses I got: corruption, jealousy, gender inequality, hunger, heartache, suicide bombing, and war.
+Here’s a sampling of some things people would fix if they could: corruption, jealousy, gender inequality, hunger, heartache, suicide bombing, and war.

 Would you change those things if you could?

 Of course you would, we all would, because such things offend our deepest sense of right and wrong.
 The truth is, the vast majority of our fellow human beings are also troubled by these kinds of injustices and wish they could find a way to do something about them.